Your Cart is EmptyContinue Shopping

 All of these are good for the skin and the hair, which is why it’s such a favorite for the naturalistas of the world that want to avoid harsh chemicals and toxic products, but still want to look cute.

-Can You Really Use Rice Water for Hair Growth?
+Can You Really Use Rice Water for Hair Retention?

 The short answer is yes.
-While it doesn’t look as though there have been many recent scientific studies done on how to use rice water for hair, many people from all over the world have incorporated rice water hair products into their hair care routines successfully for centuries, both to grow their hair out and to keep it strong and healthy.
+While it doesn’t look as though there have been many recent scientific studies done on how to use rice water for hair, many people from all over the world have incorporated rice water hair products into their hair care routines successfully for centuries, both to make hair longer their hair out and to keep it strong and healthy.

 Though the results have been mixed in terms of meeting or exceeding expectations, the general consensus is that it actually works and for some, may work phenomenally well.